 The Right to a Jury Trial

 Specifically, Article III, section 2 states, "The trial for all crimes shall be by jury and such trial shall be held in the state where the said crimes have been committed."
-The Sixth Amendment, (which is an extension of the Bill of Rights that would be guaranteed by the Constitution) provides the following: "In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial by an impartial jury of the state and district wherein the crime shall have been committed."
+The Sixth Amendment, which is part of the Bill of Rights guaranteed by the U.S. Constitution, provides the following: "In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial by an impartial jury of the state and district wherein the crime shall have been committed."

 After understanding the origins of jury trial rights, it's important to understand what the right to a jury trial actually guarantees and when it applies.